Demonstration of tilt sensing using a homodyne quadrature interferometric translational sensor: Working principles

 \subsection{Tilt readout}

 The QPDs play a crucial role in deriving the information associated with the tilts.
-The tilt information for the yaw (pitch) direction can be readily obtained by taking the difference in light intensities between the left and right (upper and lower) segments.
-This results in tilt signal in the form of
+The tilt signal for the yaw (pitch) direction can be readily obtained by taking the difference in light intensities between the left and right (upper and lower) segments.
+This results in tilt signals in the form of

 where $B$ is any tilt in pitch or yaw, and Eqs.~(\ref{eq:angQPD1}) and~(\ref{eq:angQPD2}) give the response to the tilt in the direction selected at $B$.
+In deriving Eqs.~(\ref{eq:angQPD1}) and~(\ref{eq:angQPD2}), we assume that the beam displacement from the center of the QPDs is small for both the reference and target beams.
+We also assume that the beam diameter is significantly smaller than the QPDs size, allowing us to neglect truncation effects.
+Additionally, we consider a setup without a lens between the target mirror and the QPDs, so the beam undergoes natural diffraction as it propagates, and its wavefront evolves without additional focusing effects.

 It is now evident with Eqs.~(\ref{eq:angQPD1}) and (\ref{eq:angQPD2}) that the ordinary signal extraction with QPD is strongly influenced by the interference condition or more specifically the length difference $l_x-l_y$.
 Therefore, these signals do not directly appear to be suitable for precise tilt measurements.